Go to Homepage

 An outrigger fishing fleet, beached a few metres from the restaurant’s tables makes for an interesting backdrop.
 And 5pm heralds the start of another kind of frenetic live sport as dozens of swarthy Sasak men busily prepare their boats, nets, and gas lanterns for a night of fishing.
 On the street side of The Office is Senggigi’s art market, more of an emporium of cheap textiles and bric-a-brac in simple, low-slung buildings, than any kind of serious art gallery.

 With the new airport comes new accommodation.
-In the ’90s under then president Soeharto’s administration Lombok developed over several years with large integrated beach resorts.
-Then, like the island’s lower-yielding rice fields, the plots of vacant palm groves went fallow from lack of funds and more than a decade of unfortunate events: SARS, a few notable economic downturns, the two Bali bombings and the ripple effects of the tsunami in Sumatra.
+In the ‘90s, under then-president Soeharto’s administration Lombok developed over several years with large integrated beach resorts.
+Then, like the island’s lower-yielding rice fields, the plots of vacant palm groves went fallow from lack of funds and more than a decade of unfortunate events: SARS – now a dim memory – a few notable economic downturns, the two Bali bombings and the ripple effects of the tsunami in Sumatra.

 Most hotels on Lombok seem popular and without many bad reviews.
 Such favourable ratings may have something to do with lower expectations of this lesser-known island or perhaps because Senggigi is a simple destination.